quambene/xbrl-rs/README.md

 XBRL (eXtensible Business Reporting Language) is a standard for financial reporting.

-The main components of XBRL are:
+The main concepts of XBRL are:

 - taxonomy: the dictionary and rulebook that defines how financial and business information is labeled, structured, and related